afruizc/blog/blogs/2020-legacy-code-case-study/README.md

-# People and Legacy Code: A case study
+# Legacy Code: A case study

 _Beginner programmers study code.
 Senior programmers study people._

 I met Rick online.
-He's the owner of a business that runs a subscription-based online platform.
-After a couple of phone calls that were challenged by a 9-hour time difference, we decided we liked each other enough and got straight to work.
-I was introduced to the system and the domain, and we decided on my first task: changing a date.
+He runs an online subscription-based business and was desperately looking for a programmer.
+After a couple of phone calls we decided we liked each other enough, and got straight to work.
+I was introduced to the system and the domain, and we decided on my first

-### Step 0: running the code
+task: changing a date.

+### Running Locally

-The system was already deployed in production, so running it should be a walk in the park--or so I thought.
+Before anything, I needed to run code.
+Even though the system was already deployed in production, running it locally turned out to be a challenge.

 The code was written in python 2.7 and a `requirements.txt` was included.
-My computer being a mac, however, refused to play with the dependencies.
-With the day almost over, I gave up and decided to use docker.
-It was obvious that the application hadn’t been set up for some time.
-After one more day, I finally had a running instance.
+My computer, however, refused to play with the dependencies.
+After many hours of frustration I gave up and decided to use docker.
+It was obvious that the application had not been set up for some time.
+I finally had a running instance and all was good.

-With the software running, I went to town.
 I changed values, created entities and deleted them.
-After some time, I felt uneasy though.
-A database was being used, but I hand't set it up.
-After digging into the code I had my first mini-heart attack of many to come: the code used production databases.
+I felt uneasy though.
+I knew a database was being used, but I had not set one up yet.
+Looking into the code I had my first mini-heart attack of many to come: we were using the production database.

-### Step 0.5: Running locally
+I refused to proceed with this setup and informed Rick of the situation.

-Before proceeding, the system had to run with local databases.
-I changed the code to load different configurations based on an environment variable and used `docker-compose` to spin up the databases.
+He understood what was at stake, and took my advice.
+I changed the code and used `docker-compose` to spin up local databases.

-Things were looking good; Everything worked in my machine, and I was pleased.
+Things were looking good; Everything worked in my machine, and I was ready to deploy.
-All this fidgeting around had taken another full day.
-After some manual and automated testing, I was satisfied and fairly confident my solution would work.

-### Step 0.7: Deploying changes
+### Deploying changes

-With working code, I was ready to deploy.

 When I asked the old developer how he deployed, he said: “just scp the code and restart the server”.
 Thanks pal.

-I can’t lie to you: when I heard that, I was shitting my pants a little bit.
-All the companies that I’d worked at before had automated or semi-automated deploy systems.
+I can’t lie to you, I was shitting my pants a bit.
+I had always used automated or semi-automated deploy systems.
 My experience deploying was “push to master” or “press this button”.
-So, as any decent guy would do--although I must admit I was feeling a little bit defeated--I ditched `scp` for version control.
-I `ssh`ed into the server, `git pull`ed the code and restarted all python processes.
-I went to the site and got a 500, Server Error.
-My second mini-heart attack.

-Unbeknownst to me, the server was not started directly, but through a bash script that would call the python entrypoint inside an infinite loop.
-This was done so that if the python process died, it would be restarted right away.
-I used this method, and all was good.
-My changes had been deployed successfully and production was not broken.
-I celebrated with my shake-the-booty dance (one of the luxuries of working from home).
+Regardless, I was determined.

+Just as before, and prior to doing anything, I let Rick know of what was going on.
+I explained to him what deployment was, how it impacted development and how the old developer did it.
+I also suggested a new method for which he had no objections.
+I spent an additional day figuring out this setup.

+### Changing the date

-Even though all of these were crucial updates, they added zero functionality to the application.
-The first week was up and I hadn’t started with my task.
+Even though all of these were crucial updates, they added zero functionality to the application and 4 days had passed.
+The first week was almost over, and my original task was still not done.
-I explained to Rick that these were much needed updates--without them, the system would crumble.
-To my own surprise, Rick was welcoming and, at times, even happy that I chose to straighten things out before moving forward.

-I learned something very important: taking the initiative and being transparent fosters trust.
-I could also proceed to change the date!

-### Step 1: Changing the date

-At its core, the platform would perform searches for different items on the internet, and once found, would email them to customers at a certain date.
-My task was to change the date in which some of these emails were being sent.
-It’s worth mentioning that neither the description of the platform or the task came in this form.

-It took me 1 additional hour to finish off this task.
-The diff was 3 lines long and Rick was happy.
-I wasn’t though.
-I knew that the future was bleak.
+It took me 3 hours to finish off my original task.
+The final diff was 3 lines long and Rick was happy.
+However, I knew that the future was bleak.
 When a 3-line change takes a week, you realize you are dealing with legacy code.

-### Step 2, 3, ….
-N: Making changes
+### The future

+As Rick had always been informed of what was going on, there was never tension or bad surprises.
+In addition, he was aware of technical debt and how software needs to be maintained.

+I also learned something important: _taking the initiative and being transparent fosters trust and avoids future conflict_.

-After multiple iterations, Rick and I got into a good rhythm.
+After multiple iterations, Rick and I got into a good working rhythm.
 Occasionally, my changes would break the system, undetected by my testing.
 I would learn exactly what caused the problem from him and would incorporate those steps in my manual testing.